University of Zurich

-The University of Zürich (UZH, Universität Zürich) is a public research university located in the city of Zürich, Switzerland.
+The University of Zurich (UZH, Universität Zürich) is a public research university in Zurich, Switzerland.
 It is the largest university in Switzerland, with its 28,000 enrolled students.
 It was founded in 1833 from the existing colleges of theology, law, medicine which go back to 1525, and a new faculty of philosophy.

-Currently, the university has seven faculties: Philosophy, Human Medicine, Economic Sciences, Law, Mathematics and Natural Sciences, Theology and Veterinary Medicine.
+Currently, the university has seven schools: Philosophy, Human Medicine, Economic Sciences, Law, Mathematics and Natural Sciences, Theology and Veterinary Medicine.
 The university offers the widest range of subjects and courses of any Swiss higher education institution.

 History

+1833–2000

 The University of Zurich was founded on April 29, 1833, when the existing colleges of theology, the Carolinum founded by Huldrych Zwingli in 1525, law and medicine were merged with a new faculty of Philosophy.
 It was the first university in Europe to be founded by the state rather than a monarch or church.
+Its Latin name is reminiscent of the Roman name for the precursor settlement of the city of Zurich, Turicum.

 In the university's early years, the 1839 appointment of the German theologian David Friedrich Strauss to its Chair of Theology caused a major controversy, since Strauss argued that the miracles in the Christian New Testament were mythical retellings of normal events as supernatural happenings.
 Eventually, the authorities offered Strauss a pension before he had a chance to start his duties.

-The university allowed women to attend philosophy lectures from 1847, and admitted the first female doctoral student in 1866.
+The university allowed women to attend philosophy lectures from 1847.
 The Faculty of Veterinary Medicine was added in 1901, the second-oldest such faculty in the world.
 In 1914, the university moved to new premises designed by the architect Karl Moser on Rämistrasse 71.

+The university admitted a Russian woman student, Maria Kniazhnina, to audit medicine classes in 1864, but she did not complete the course.
+Another Russian student, Nadezhda Suslova, audited medicine classes from 1865 and was allowed to become a registered student and graduate as a doctor of medicine in 1867.
+The first seven women who were awarded medical degrees at the university were known as the Zurich Seven.
+They were Nadezhda Suslova (Russia), Frances Elizabeth Morgan (England), Louisa Atkins (England), Maria Bokova (Russia), Eliza Walker (Scotland), Susan Dimock (United States), and Marie Vögtlin (Switzerland).

+Albert Einstein was awarded his PhD from the university in 1906.
+In 2022, the original certificate was returned to the university.